hyx0329/another-python-keyboard/README.md

 Missing features:

-- mouse key
-- pair key
+- pair keys
 - persistent status(BT ID, heatmap are reseted on each boot)

 Changed features:

 - macro handlers are coroutines now, you can update yours just to add `async` before `def`

+Improved:

+- backlight update

 ## How to install